Urtica gracilis: Range

 Urtica gracilis is native to the Americas and is recorded by POWO as growing in most of North America including every state of Mexico, every province and territory of Canada except Nunavut, and all but four states, Hawaii, Florida, South Carolina, and Arkansas in America.
 In Central America it is only recorded as growing in Guatemala.
 In South America it is limited to the more temperate areas in the countries of Peru, Chile, and Argentina.

 Known hazards

 As every other species of Urtica, it has stinging hairs that irritate the skin.
 This is prevented by cooking it and using the young leaves instead, because older leaves develop cystoliths which act as an irritant to the kidneys.

 Uses

 Culinary

 Urtica gracillis has a flavor similar to spinach when cooked.
 Young plants were harvested by indigenous peoples of the Americas and used as a cooked plant in spring when other food plants were scarce.
 Soaking stinging nettles in water or cooking removes the stinging chemicals from the plant, which allows them to be handled and eaten without injury.

+Textile

+"Urtica Gracilis" is traditionally used by Coast Salish peoples as a source of fibre for ropes, fishing nets, baskets, and clothing.
+It was described by some British explorers as "Vancouver Island's hemp."